Sarah Palin Reacts To Daughter Bristol’s Casting On ‘Teen Mom,’ Says She’s Proud Of Her

-Sarah Palin is pleased as punch that her daughter, Bristol, has been cast on Teen Mom OG—and she’s proud about it, too.
+Sarah Palin is pleased as punch that her daughter, Bristol, has been cast on Teen Mom OG, and she’s proud of it, too.
 The former Alaska governor told TMZ she thinks the MTV reality show will be a great forum for her daughter, who is a mom of three at age 27.

 Sarah Palin told TMZ she thinks Bristol is “a great messenger for kind of overcoming a challenge and doing well in life.”